 |Michael A. Moné, JD: Cardinal Health

-Michael is vice president and associate general counsel–regulatory for Cardinal Health in Cincinnati.
-He also serves on the Ohio State Board of Pharmacy, of which he was president in 2014-15 and 2016-17.
-With Cardinal Health, Michael’s various positions of responsibility have included anti-diversion and supply chain integrity.
-From 2007 until 2012, he served as Director of Regulatory Compliance for Medicine Shoppe International.
-From 2006 to 2007, he was Executive Director of the Kentucky Board of Pharmacy.
+Michael is a Senior Legal Counsel for CVSHealth.
+He also serves on teh Accreditation Council for Pharmacy Education, of which he is in his second term as president of the Board.
+He also serves on the State of Ohio Board of Pharmacy.
+Michael was formerly with Cardinal Health, most recently as Vice-President and Associate General Counsel – Regulatory, having served in a variety of positions of increasing responsibility since 2006.
 From 1996 to 2004, he was Assistant Attorney General (Administrative Law Section) of the Florida Office of the Attorney General.
 From 1993 to 1996, Michael was a staff attorney with the U.S. Pharmacopeia.
 Michael received his pharmacy and law degrees from the University of Florida, where he was initiated into the Kappa Psi Pharmaceutical Fraternity.
 In 2016, he received the Gloria N Francke Leadership Mentor Award.

 |Michael Negrete, PharmD: Samuel Merritt University

 Michael is assistant academic vice president at Samuel Merritt University in Oakland, CA. Previously, he served as vice president for clinical & educational affairs for the California Pharmacists Association (2012-2013) and chief executive officer for Pharmacy Foundation of California (2006-2011).
 Michael received the Prescott Pharmacy Leadership Award in 2006.
 He led the effort for the Leader-Development Institute offered by CPhA and APhA’s Lead360 leadership curriculum.